 I photograph birds and other wildlife in moments of presence rather than spectacle.
 These moments are often quiet, sometimes charged—yet never driven by excess.

-Rather than isolating subjects from their surroundings, I allow environment and context to remain present.
-What interests me is how nature reveals itself through slow attention—when space, light, and distance are not removed, but allowed to speak alongside the subject.
+Rather than isolating subjects from their surroundings, I allow environment and habitat to remain present as part of the image’s structure.
+What interests me is how nature reveals itself through slow attention—when space, scale, and distance are left intact alongside the subject.

 These photographs are not meant to impress quickly.
 They ask for a slower way of looking—where presence, rather than drama, holds attention.